Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-opentelemetry/README.md

 # Azure Monitor Opentelemetry Distro client library for Python

-The Azure Monitor Distro of [Opentelemetry Python][ot_sdk_python] is a "one-stop-shop" telemetry solution, requiring only one line of code to instrument your application.
-The distro captures telemetry via [OpenTelemetry instrumentations][azure_monitor_opentelemetry_exporters] and reports telemetry to Azure Monitor via the [Azure Monitor exporters][azure_monitor_opentelemetry_exporters].
+The Azure Monitor Distro of [Opentelemetry Python][ot_sdk_python] provides multiple installable components available for an Opentelemetry Azure Monitor monitoring solution.
+It allows you to instrument your Python applications to capture and report telemetry to Azure Monitor via the Azure monitor exporters.

 This distro automatically installs the following libraries: